 When people are involved.

-People problems and company moral are heavily influenced by the way workers treat one another.
-If the culture suffers from negativity, low motivation and production, the reason always points to leadership.
+People’s problems and company morale are heavily influenced by the way workers treat one another.
+If the culture suffers from negativity, low motivation, and production, the reason always points to leadership.
 Lazy leadership is bad leadership and when issues are addressed with short-term solutions and not permanent changes, the culture becomes susceptible to negative direction.
-The root cause could very-well be lazy leadership.
-Here’s five signs indicating management and leadership are negatively impacting the culture.
+The root cause could very well be lazy leadership.
+Here are five signs indicating management and leadership are negatively impacting the culture.